Xinyi-0724/SmartHome-Bench-LLM/README.md

 ## :star: Features

 **SmartHome-Bench** is the first video dataset specifically designed for smart home surveillance scenarios.
 It serves as a benchmark not only for video anomaly detection (VAD) but also offers a versatile evaluation platform to comprehensively assess the performance of multi-modal large language models (MLLMs) in video reasoning and interpretation.
+Please see our paper here: (add link).

 -  :house: First benchmark specifically designed for detecting anomalies in smart home videos.
 - :movie_camera: Dataset includes 1,203 video clips, each annotated with: